QuickBlox/q-municate-web/README.md

  1. Download the project from here (GIT)
  2. Register a QuickBlox account (if you don't have one yet): http://admin.quickblox.com/register
- 3. Log in to QuickBlox admin panel [http://admin.quickblox.com/signin]http://admin.quickblox.com/signin
+ 3. Log in to QuickBlox admin panel http://admin.quickblox.com/signin]http://admin.quickblox.com/signin
  4. Create a new app
  5. Click on the app title in the list to reveal the app details:
    ![App credentials](http://files.quickblox.com/app_credentials.png)
+ 6. Create Facebook Application for ability connecting via Facebook
- 6. Copy credentials (App ID, Authorization key, Authorization secret) into your Q-municate project code in Consts.java<br />
+ 7. Copy credentials (App ID, Authorization key, Authorization secret) and your Facebook App ID into your Q-municate project code in <code>config.js</code><br />
- 7. Note!
-To enable automatic push notifications in chat to offline users follow Setup GCM guide [http://quickblox.com/developers/SimpleSample-messages_users-android#Setup_GCM]
+ 8. Run in your terminal next command <code>grunt build</code> which gathers your application
- 8. Enjoy!
+ 9. Enjoy!